kiikode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. Reverse inputs
 23. Display all users and their home directories
 24. Find all empty files and directories in current directory
+25. List all files with a specific extension in current directory